eosrio/hyperion-docs/docs/stream_client.md

 ```

 #### 3.1.1 Act Data Filters
-You can setup filters to refine your stream.
+You can set up filters to refine your stream.

 Filters should use fields following the Hyperion Action Data Structure, such as: